 Greetings friends, for many years, changing or adding an SSL certificate to our VMware vCenter has been a real pain, there are tens of KB, and hundreds of posts in the Community with errors of all kinds once you flirt with the steps.
 But from 6.7 onwards it seems that the process has been simplified a lot, so today I come to show you the steps to install your own SSL Certificate in VCSA, also free created with Let’s Encrypt.

-Installation of system requirements (ACME)
+Installation of system requirements (certbot)

+Let’s install certbot on a Linux machine outside the VCSA itself.
 As simple as launching the following:

 We have everything ready, let’s go to the next step.